opascope/opascope-wp/plugins/wpe-site-migration/wpesm-readme.txt

 Migrate any WordPress site to WP Engine or Flywheel.
 Copy all database tables and site files or customize the migration to include only what you need.

 == Changelog ==

+= WP Engine Site Migration 1.0.2 - 2024-04-11 =
+* Fixed: "Duplicate entry" errors are now less likely to occur when migrating a database table with binary primary keys, such as Wordfence’s `wffilemods` table

+= WP Engine Site Migration 1.0.1 - 2024-04-11 =
+* Fixed: "Duplicate entry" errors are now less likely to occur when migrating a database table with non-integer primary keys
+* Fixed: Pressing the **Close** button now clears all migration-related database records from the options table

+= WP Engine Site Migration 1.0.0 - 2024-04-04 =
+* Added: The WP Engine Site Migration plugin is now generally available

+= WP Engine Site Migration 1.0.0-rc.4 - 2024-04-03 =
+* Changed: REST API endpoints that previously used `PUT` or `DELETE` now use `POST` for compatibility with more server configurations
+* Changed: Debug logging is now disabled by default and can be enabled by setting the `wpmdb_enable_debug_log` filter to return `true`

+= WP Engine Site Migration 1.0.0-rc.3 - 2024-03-18 =
+* Changed: Recursive scanning is once again split across all files and directories within the `uploads` directory

+= WP Engine Site Migration 1.0.0-rc.2 - 2024-03-14 =
+* Changed: Connection information for WP Engine sites now uses the WordPress site URL instead of the wpengine.com domain
+* Fixed: Connection information in the WP Engine User Portal is now able to be retrieved faster and more reliably
+* Fixed: A change in background processing logic has been reverted to reduce the likelihood of stuck migrations

 = WP Engine Site Migration 1.0.0-rc.1 - 2024-03-07 =
 * Changed: All default excludes are now defined via PHP and passed to the UI